Žacléř

 Žacléř (/cs/; Schatzlar) is a town in Trutnov District in the Hradec Králové Region of the Czech Republic.
 It has about 3,100 inhabitants.
+The town is located on the border of the Broumov Highlands and Giant Mountains, on the border with Poland.
 The historic town centre is well preserved and is protected as an urban monument zone.

 Administrative division

 Žacléř consists of three municipal parts (in brackets population according to the 2021 census):